hl7au/au-fhir-base/input/intro-notes/StructureDefinition-au-pathologyreport-intro.md

 - Results that are structured in FHIR resources are referenced in `DiagnosticResult.result`.
 Each referenced Observation resource represents an individual pathology test and result value or component result values, or a study / panel which references other Observations in `Observation.hasMember`.
 - When constructing a report for a study / panel:
   - the individual component examinations are referenced by that grouping Observation in `Observation.hasMember` and not directly referenced in `DiagnosticReport.result`
-  - `DiagnosticReport.code` and the study / panel Observation `Observation.code` should be the same concept where it is a one-to-one relationship
+  - `DiagnosticReport.code` and the study / panel Observation `Observation.code` should be the same concept if the report contains only the results of that study / panel
 - See each Identifier profile page for guidance related to that identifier type.
 - `effective[x]` is the earliest specimen collection date time.
 - The pathology laboratory is sent as a reference to an Organization in `DiagnosticReport.performer`.